iceteabottle/pure-css-checkbox/README.md

 - **pure™ css**
 - no javascript
 - only 3kB (unminified)
+- material like style
-- barrierfree
+- good accessibility
-- compatible with old browsers
+- compatible with old browser
-- individual stylable
-- build with les
+- build with less

 ## Usage
-The typical usage of a checkbox:
+The typical usage of a checkbox and a radio button:
 ```
 <label><input name="checkbox" type="checkbox"> Choice A</label>
+<label><input name="radio" type="radio"> Option A</label>
 ```
 This checkbox is unstylable.